 - Proof of additional income, if applicable

-- W-2 from the past 2 years
+- W-2s from the past two years

 - Profit and loss statement for the past year, if self-employed

 - Checking and savings account statements for the past two months

 - Investment account statements